-Table 2: Enforcement Peer Review Strategy Benefit Communities Using it Successfully Active monitoring for red light-running Helps prevent severe angle crashes.
+Table 2: Enforcement Peer Review Strategy Benefit Communities Using it Successfully Camera monitoring for red light running Helps prevent severe angle crashes.
 Reduces crash severity, potentially reducing fatal crashes at signalized intersections by 21%.
 Boulder Explore a change in state law to reduce the legal blood alcohol content for impaired driving • Utah saw a 20% reduction in its fatal crash rate (per 100M VMT) from 2016 to 2019 (law passed in 2017, took effect 2019).
 State of Utah Facilitate training sessions for law enforcement agencies on crash reporting and traffic safety Provides support on addressing key crash profiles and behaviors.
 Increases consistency of crash reports for improved data quality.
 Denver Metro Council of Governments

 Table 3: Infrastructure Peer Review Strategy Benefit Communities Using it Successfully Enhanced delineation for horizontal curves Low-cost improvements for areas with a high incidence of run-off-the-road crashes and/or curves.
-For example, oversized chevron signs can reduce Nationwide and Alaska fatal and injury crashe s by 15%.
-Roadside design improvements at curves • Providing a clear zone of 30 feet from 16.7 feet has been shown to reduce all crashes by up to 44%.
+For example, oversized chevron signs can reduce fatal and injury crashes by 15%.
+Nationwide and Alaska Roadside design improvements at curves • Increase distance to road side features (clear zone area) from 16.7 feet to 30 feet from 16.7 feet has been shown to reduce all crashes by up to 44%.
 Nationwide Wider edge lines Can reduce non-fatal and injury-related crashes (not intersection related) on two-lane rural roadways by 37%.
 Has a 25:1 benefit-cost ratio for fatal and serious injury crashes on two-lane rural roadways.
 Roadway restriping can be a low-cost improvement.
-Missouri and Idaho Road diets Can reduce total crashes between 19% and 47%.
-Relatively low cost.
-Can add new facilities without introducing the need for new right-of-way.
 Missouri and Idaho